DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/other.rst

     :width: 80%
     :align: center

-In the real world robot, user should change this detection_pose: this is the robot pose when **Vision** is performing detection process.
+In the real world robot, you should change this detection_pose: this is the robot pose when **Vision** is performing detection process.
 This pose should be away from the camera(At lease not blocking the object in camera), so that camera is able to capture the scene cloud to detect the objects in scene.

 3. send_pose.urp to perform pose define.